bipin-a/aidi-1100/Assignment2.md

 ### Learnings from Assignment 1 Submissions:

-- Missing Submission Requirements (Future Assignments that not not meet criteria will receive 0%)
+Future Assignments that not not meet criteria or repeat these mistakes will receive a 0.

+- Missing Submission Requirements
 - Explanations Not Submitted
 - Missing Screen Recordings
 - Webcam Disabled